 How long will it take to get my Private Pilot Certificate?

-How long does it take to obtain my Airframe an Powerplant Ratings?
+How long does it take to obtain my Airframe and Powerplant Ratings?

-Our Aviation maintenance Technician School is set up so that to obtain both ratings it takes six semesters (three school years).
+Our Aviation maintenance Technician School is set up so that to obtain both ratings it takes four semesters (two school years).
 You will obtain one rating each year.
-We alternate years, so that one year we offer the Airframe rating, and the following year we offer the Powerplant rating.
+We alternate years, so that one year we offer the General, Airframe rating, and the following year we offer the Powerplant rating.